boPopov/textprotocol/README.md

 ```

 ### Docker Execution
-Befor explaining the process for starting the application in Docker make sure the docker engine is running.</br>
+Before explaining the process for starting the application in Docker make sure the docker engine is running.</br>
 For windows start `Docker Desktop`, for Linux try to access the `docker`. </br>
 There are no different commands for Windows and Linux:
 ```bash